 A writer, film historian, and anthropologist, Kennedy is the author of three biographies of classic Hollywood: Marie Dressler: A Biography (McFarland, 1999, paperback 2006), Edmund Goulding's Dark Victory: Hollywood's Genius Bad Boy (University of Wisconsin Press, 2004), and Joan Blondell: A Life between Takes (University Press of Mississippi, 2007).

-He is a film and book critic for Bright Lights Film Journal, a member of the Writers Groups of the San Francisco Silent Film Festival, and his articles have appeared in The San Francisco Chronicle, Gay & Lesbian Review Worldwide and Performing Arts.
-He currently teaches anthropology and film history at the City College of San Francisco and San Francisco Conservatory of Music.
-Kennedy is the recipient of a Fulbright Research Fellowship and a San Francisco Cable Car Media/Journalism Award.
+Kennedy is a film and book critic for Bright Lights Film Journal, a member of the Writers Groups of the San Francisco Silent Film Festival, and his articles have appeared in The San Francisco Chronicle, Gay & Lesbian Review Worldwide and Performing Arts.
+He taught film history and anthropology at the San Francisco Conservatory of Music and City College of San Francisco from 1994 to 2017.
+He has been a guest speaker at a number of venues, including the Museum of Modern Art, Pacific Film Archive, Mechanics Institute Library, the UCLA Film & Television Archive, and on radio, podcasts, and television.
+Roadshow! was the basis of a film series on Turner Classic Movies.
+He is the recipient of a Fulbright Research Fellowship and a San Francisco Cable Car Media/Journalism Award.

 site copyright © 2020 Stuart Bernstein Representation for Artists